 Identifying malpractice in bariatric surgery

-The complexity of the gastric bypass surgery makes patients particularly susceptible to mistakes and problems pertaining to the procedure.
+For people who are desperate to lose weight, it’s a difficult (and sometimes dangerous) choice to have gastric bypass or other form of bariatric surgery The complexity of the gastric bypass surgery makes patients particularly susceptible to mistakes and problems.
 Some of the most common gastric bypass malpractice errors include:

 - Improperly recommending or authorizing gastric bypass.
 Individuals with certain preexisting conditions, such as heart or lung disease, are inappropriate candidates for gastric bypass.
 A physician may commit malpractice by recommending these patients as candidates for the surgery.